-As the fashion and lifestyle brand we aim to win our customers over again every day by serving them as a host, attracting them and inspiring them.
-To achieve this, we are bold and committed in striking out new directions together.
+As a fashion and lifestyle brand we aim to win our customers over again and again every day by serving them as a host, attracting them and inspiring them.
+To achieve this, we are bold and committed to finding new paths to forge together.
 This is what makes us a reliable and innovative company and partner for our customers and our employees.

-For over one hundred years we have been taking responsibility as part of society and actively helping to shape our environment.
+For over one hundred years, we have been taking on responsibility as a member of society and actively helping to shape our environment.
 We are conscious of the impact of our actions beyond the boundaries of our company.
 For this reason, we engage continuously with social and environmental issues and include them in our decision-making processes.
 In doing so, we are guided by the traditional values of a family-owned company: trust, respect, tolerance, openness, responsibility, performance orientation and recognition.

 Our fields of action

 It is precisely because of these values, which are deeply rooted in the company, that we feel it is our duty to contribute to a sustainable textile and consumer goods industry.
 In concrete terms we have defined four fields of action that represent the vision of our sustainability strategy.

 An open exchange and dialogue with our customers, employees, suppliers and partners in the community is of the utmost importance to us.
 That is why we would like to provide you with information about our sustainability strategy and show you what we are doing in our fields of action and what we want to achieve.
 Through regular contact, we stay informed about what is important to our stakeholders – and how we can adapt our strategy.
 As part of this process, it is important for us to be transparent when reporting the results achieved.

 Together with the partners in our supply chains we work hard to reduce the negative environmental and social impacts of the products and production processes.

 We are also committed to promoting sustainable materials even more in the future across our entire range.

 The people who work for and with Breuninger every day are the foundation of our success.
 Without the skills and dedication of our employees, this success would not be possible.